Copilot-Language/copilot/copilot-theorem/README.md

 Let's consider the first point.
 SMT solving is costly and its performances are sometimes unpredictable.
-For instance, when running the `SerialBoyerMoore` example with the *light prover*, Yices2 does not terminate.
+For instance, when running the `SerialBoyerMoore` example with the *k-induction prover*, Yices2 does not terminate.
 However, the *z3* SMT solver used by *Kind2* solves the problem instantaneously.
 Note that this performance gap is not due to the use of the IC3 algorithm because the property to check is inductive.
-It could be related to the fact the SMT problem produced by the *light prover* uses uninterpreted functions for encoding streams instead of simple integer variables, which is the case when the copilot program is translated into a transition system.
-However, this wouldn't explain why the *light prover* still terminates instantaneously on the `BoyerMoore` example, which seems not simpler by far.
+It could be related to the fact the SMT problem produced by the *k-induction prover* uses uninterpreted functions for encoding streams instead of simple integer variables, which is the case when the copilot program is translated into a transition system.
+However, this wouldn't explain why the *k-induction prover* still terminates instantaneously on the `BoyerMoore` example, which seems not simpler by far.

 The second point keeps you from expressing or proving some properties